Dallas Jackknife Accident Attorneys

 Who Is Responsible for a Jackknife Accident?

 The company is also in charge of maintaining safety records and conducting thorough and regular inspections.
-Failing to regularly inspect large vehicles means they may miss defective, broken, or worn parts that can lead to brake failures and accidents.
+Failing to inspect large vehicles regularly means they may miss defective, broken, or worn parts that can lead to brake failures and accidents.

 The fact of the matter is more than one party could be held accountable for a jackknife accident.
-It takes experience and a thorough investigation to determine which entities can be held liable for damages.
+It takes experience and a thorough investigation to determine which entities can be liable for damages.
 That is why getting an attorney on your side is so important.

 Why You Need an Attorney

 You can see that determining who is at fault and who can be held liable for damages is no simple matter.
-That fact alone is reason enough to get an attorney to help you with your case.
-Another reason it is important to hire an attorney is that the trucking company already has one; they have teams, in fact, and while you have been recovering in the hospital, they are busy building their case.
+That fact alone is enough to get an attorney to help you with your case.
+Another reason it is important to hire an attorney is that the trucking company already has one; they have teams, and while you have been recovering in the hospital, they are busy building their case.

 Why Choose The Benton Law Firm To Handle Your Jackknife Accident Case?

 A jackknife truck accident can change the course of your life.
 You may face an uphill battle as you recover from serious injuries and mounting medical bills.
 A lowball offer from a truck operator’s insurer may cover the first wave of bills, but what about the second?
 What about the time missed from work and future rehabilitation or medical bills?
 What about the damage to your property and the pain and suffering you’ve endured due to this frightening experience?
 Don’t be bullied into settling for less than what you deserve.